joerg-schneider/airtunnel/docs/architecture.rst

 Data Assets
 ~~~~~~~~~~~
 The data asset abstraction is at the heart of
-airtunnel - its base class bundles several common operations, like
+Airtunnel - its base class bundles several common operations, like
 finding data asset paths (by strictly inferring them from data asset
 names, and DAG-execution dates, if versioned).
 Therefor by following
 the convention, the unique data asset name suffices to instantiate a